viklund/FEGA-onboarding/README.md

 ## Federated EGA at a glance

+**The Federated EGA is the primary global resource for discovery and access of sensitive human omics and associated data consented for secondary use, through a network of national human data repositories to accelerate disease research and improve human health.**

+Over the last 10 years, most individual-level human omics data have been generated in the context of research consortia and shared via global repositories such as the European Genome-phenome Archive (EGA).
+Many countries now have emerging personalized medicine programmes which are generating data from national or regional initiatives.
+Thus, human genomics is undergoing a step change from being a research-driven activity to one funded through healthcare initiatives.

+Genetic data generated in a healthcare context is subject to more stringent information governance than research data and often must comply with national legislation.
+To address this need, the Federated EGA provides a network of connected resources to enable transnational discovery of and access to human data for research while also respecting jurisdictional data protection regulations.
+By providing a solution to emerging challenges around secure and efficient management of human omics and associated data, the Federated EGA fosters data reuse, enables reproducibility, and accelerates biomedical research.

+Summary of Federated EGA node responsiblities:

 | Central EGA Node | Federated EGA Node |
 | ---------------- | ------------------ |
 | Hosts data | Hosts and/or owns data |